W.A.S.P. (band): Golgotha, 25th anniversary of The Crimson Idol and next album (2015–present)

 W.A.S.P.'s fifteenth studio album, Golgotha, was released on October 2, 2015.
 The album took four years to materialize.

 W.A.S.P. toured in 2017 to commemorate the 25th anniversary of the release of The Crimson Idol.
 To coincide with this anniversary, the band released Reidolized (The Soundtrack to the Crimson Idol) on February 2, 2018, which came with the original The Crimson Idol movie on DVD and Blu-ray, and includes six tracks that were originally intended to be part of the original version of the album.

 In December 2017, it was reported that W.A.S.P. had been working on new material for the follow-up to Golgotha.
 No news on the album had surfaced for more than three years, until December 2020 when Loudwire listed it as one of the 88 "Most Anticipated Rock + Metal Albums" of 2021.
-Progress on a new album had continued to be slow by January 2022, when frontman Blackie Lawless stated in an interview with Eddie Trunk that the band has "quite a bit of material that [they've] been working on diligently actually."
+Progress on a new album had continued to be slow by January 2022, when frontman Blackie Lawless stated in an interview with Eddie Trunk that the band had "quite a bit of material that [they've] been working on diligently actually."
 He reiterated the album's slow progress in July 2024.

 Former W.A.S.P. drummer Frankie Banali died of pancreatic cancer on August 20, 2020, making him the second deceased member of The Crimson Idol-era lineup, following Bob Kulick who had died three months earlier.

 The band embarked on their first North American tour in over a decade from October to December 2022, with support from Armored Saint, and on selected dates, Michael Schenker.
 While on their North American tour, Lawless stated that he and the band use backing tracks in their live performances during a Q&A session.
-Additional tours, including in Europe and North America, were rescheduled to spring 2023 and again to 2024 due to the pandemic situation in Europe as well as Lawless' "extensive back injuries".
+Additional tours, including in Europe and North America, were rescheduled to spring 2023 and again to 2024, due to the pandemic situation in Europe as well as Lawless' "extensive back injuries".
+W.A.S.P. returned to touring during the summer and fall of 2025 by embarking on the "Album ONE Alive" tour in Europe, where they performed their self-titled debut album in its entirety, and will also embark on the "1984 to Headless" tour in North America (which will see the band performing "hits" from their first four studio albums) in September and October 2026.